-For 2023, we anticipate that the main focus of our R&D efforts will be on the ADAM system and its commercialization.
+For 2023, the main focus of our R&D efforts has been on the ADAM system and its commercialization.
 ADAM is very special as this is the first non-AMR robot we have developed.
 The effective value of ADAM is far higher than the AMR robots as ADAM can independently provide a service, as opposed to assisting in just one part.
 One of the primary challenges of service robots is customer education and adoption rate.
 With ADAM, we can go directly to consumers and educate the market on robotics and automation.
 With sufficient marketing, we can speed up the robotic adoption in the service sector.
+We are also working on iterations of our DUST-E and Richie/Robbie.